 Start with the inside

-After every few walks, take a damp cloth and wipe down the insides.
+After every few walks, take a damp cloth and wipe the insides.
 Lukewarm water is enough for daily maintenance.
 You don't need to use any special products for this.

 Hand wash over machine wash